Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - *Bind (Variable AP)* - You can have your Shadows use any Grapple jutsu you know.
  - *Attack (Variable AP)* - Using a weapon it is holding or can get access to (including Multithrows).

 You pay 1 AP for every 2 Speed of the action you wish your Shadows to make, and can pay more AP to reduce the effective Speed of their action further if you wish.
 You may use any of the above options at most once every 10 IC.
-You use CHA/8 in place of STR/10 for any Grapple checks your tendrils make, use CHA in place of STR or RES for determining damage, and use your NDB in place of PDB.
+You use your NDB in place of PDB for damage and for grapple checks, with grapple checks receiving an additional +4.
+You use CHA in place of STR or RES wherever appropriate otherwise.
 Your shadow tendrils are considered to have unlimited limbs for Grapples.

 ## Senju